-Well, it’s time again, many women think about once a month.
-Some people welcome their monthly bleeding with pleasure not to be an unwanted pregnancy, others with sadness not to bear the seed of the child they wish.
+Here we go again, as many women think about once a month.
+Some people welcome their monthly bleeding with gratitude – no unwanted pregnancy this time – while others are sad not to be bearing the child they wish for.

-In English, menstruation is sometimes called “the curse”, something all women suffer from.
-In many cultures the woman is considered impure during the time she is bleeding.
-Perhaps it will remain in part in our modern society.
+In English, menstruation is sometimes called the “curse”, something all women suffer from.
+In many cultures the woman is considered impure during the time of her bleeding.
+Perhaps this will remain in our modern society to some extent.

-All the names and rewrites that exist may be a sign that menstruation is still something you avoid mentioning.
+All the names and euphemisms that exist may be a sign that menstruation is still something we avoid mentioning.
 Instead, perhaps we should celebrate menstruation as one of the signs of female physical maturity.

-A menstrual cup is a container of silicone that collects the blood.
+A menstrual cup is a silicone container that collects the blood.
 It is available in different sizes, emptied and cleaned a few times a day, as well as before each menstrual period.
 It is placed just inside the vaginal opening.
-The delicate pH-balance of the vagina is not affected and the cup is hypoallergenic.
-If placed right the menstrual cup keeps tight during sports activities, swimming and during the night.
+The delicate pH balance of the vagina is not affected and the cup is hypoallergenic.
+If placed correctly, the menstrual cup remains tightly fitted during sports activities, swimming and during the night.
 It holds a lot of fluid and therefore does not need to be emptied very often.
-The menstrual cups can last for 5–10 years and are therefore good for both wallets and the environment.
+The menstrual cups can last for 5–10 years, making them good both for your purse and the environment.
 Belladot Evelina is a smooth menstrual cup in silicone.
-The menstrual cup is absolutely safe!
-Traditional menstrual protection can lead to for example dehydration, disruption of the pH-balance and does not give the same freedom as a menstrual cup.
-Belladot Evelina Menstrual Cup is a really good choice!
+The menstrual cup is absolutely safe.
+Traditional menstrual protection can lead to problems like dehydration and disruption of the pH balance, and do not allow the same freedom as a menstrual cup.
+The Belladot Evelina Menstrual Cup is a really good choice!

-Pad – Which is put in the underwear and absorbs the blood.
+Sanitary pad – placed in the underwear to absorb the blood.
 They are stuck directly into the underwear with adhesive strips and usually have “wings” that protect the edge of the underwear.
-There are disposable pads or pads that are washed and reused in the same way as fabric diapers.
-Pantiliners, a smaller and thinner type of pad may be sufficient when the bleeding is small or at the end of the period.
-Having a pad can feel clumsy and give a moist feeling, even if the human blood is absorbed.
-Moisture in the vaginal area increases the risk of fungal, Candida.
+There are disposable pads or pads that can be washed and reused in the same way as fabric diapers.
+Pantyliners, a smaller and thinner type of pad, may be sufficient when the bleeding is light or at the end of the period.
+Having a pad can feel clumsy and give a moist feeling, even when the blood is absorbed.
+Moisture in the vaginal area increases the risk of fungal infection (candida).
 At night there is a risk of leakage.
-One-time pads cost thousands of swedish kr over a lifetime.
-Many pads will be made during the year which contributes to the garbagepiles.
+One-time pads cost hundreds of euro over a lifetime.
+Many pads are made every year, which contributes to the garbage mountain.

-Tampon – a small cotton roll that is placed up in the vagina and absorbs the blood.
-The tampons are removed using the string at the end.
+Tampon – a small cotton roll that is placed up inside the vagina and absorbs the blood.
+Tampons are removed using the string at the end.
 The tampon can dry out and adversely affect the fragile mucous membranes in the vagina.
-If the bleeding is low, there is a risk that tampon residues remains in the vagina when the tampon is withdrawn, which may increase the risk of infection.
-Tamponsickness is a serious bacterial disease that may be a risk in occasional cases if the tampon stays in for a long time, and you do not deal with the hygiene correctly.
-A tampon costs some kr, which means that with the amount of tampons used during a lifetime it gets pretty expensive.
+If the bleeding is light, there is a risk that tampon residues remain in the vagina when the tampon is removed, which may increase the risk of infection.
+Tampon sickness or Toxic Shock Syndrome is a serious bacterial disease that may be a risk in some cases if the tampon stays in for a long time, and the hygiene is not dealt with correctly.
+Tampons cost money, and bearing in mind the number used over a lifetime it’s a pretty expensive business.

 Facts about menstruation

-Menarche – The first bleeding usually occurs between 10-16 years.
-If the menstrual period has not started around 16–17 years, it may be wise to contact a youth reception for examination.
-High stress, excessive exercise and eating disorders may delay or get your period to be absent.
-Hormone levels can also affect.
+Menarche – the first bleeding usually occurs between 10 and 16 years of age.
+If the menstrual period has not started by around 16–17 years, it may be wise to talk to a doctor for examination.
+High stress, excessive exercise and eating disorders may delay or eliminate your period.
+Hormone levels can also have an effect.

-Menstruation cycle – The time from the first day of the period to the first day of the next period is usually between 21-35 days.
-About fourteen days after ovulation if the egg is not fertilized, bleeding occurs.
+Menstrual cycle – the time from the first day of the period to the first day of the next period is usually between 21 and 35 days.
+Bleeding begins about 14 days after ovulation, as long as no egg is fertilized.
 In some cases a minor bleeding may occur.
-Therefore, it is best to make a pregnancy test after unprotected sex if you want to be absolutely sure.
+Therefore, it is best to take a pregnancy test after unprotected sex if you want to be absolutely sure.

-Menopause – means that the time of fertility is over and the menstrual cycle ends.
-It is found one year after the last bleeding, usually sometime between 45 and 55 years of age.
+Menopause – this is when the time of fertility is over and the menstrual cycle ends.
+Onset is about one year after the last bleeding, usually sometime between 45 and 55 years of age.

 Problems with menstruation

-Many suffer from pain during menstruation.
+Many women suffer from pain during menstruation.
 Painkillers, heat and exercise can help.
-If the pain is very strong a gynecological examination may be necessary.
-Medical problems such as endometriosis and myoma can cause severe pain for some people.
-Irritation, tension and swelling of the body, PMS is also a common problem.
+If the pain is very intense a gynaecological examination may be necessary.
+Medical problems such as endometriosis and myoma can cause severe pain for some women.
+Irritation, tension and swelling of the body, or PMS, is also a common problem.

-In case of extensive bleeding medicines are available.
-Normal amount of blood during a menstrual period is barely a decilitre, but it may vary.
+In case of excessive bleeding, medicines are available.
+A normal amount of blood during a menstrual period is barely 100 millilitres, but this may vary.